Black pride: Jamaica

+Black pride has been a central theme of the originally Jamaican Rastafari movement since the second half of the 20th century.
+It has been described as "a rock in the face of expressions of white superiority," being promoted by national figures like Marcus Garvey as self-empowering.
+Dreadlocks became prominent and, according to Jesuit priest Joseph Owens, represented "refusal to depart from the ancient, natural way".
+However, American author and activist Alice Walker claims conservatives saw the movement's style as "not just disgusting, but down-right frightening".

+United States

 Beauty standards are a major theme of black pride.
 Black pride was represented in slogans such as "black is beautiful" which challenged white beauty standards.
 Prior to the black pride movement, the majority of black people straightened their hair or wore wigs.
 The return to natural hair styles such as the afro, cornrows, and dreadlocks were seen as expressions of black pride.

 In the 1960s to 1970s, kente cloth and the Black Panthers uniform were worn in the U.S. as expressions of black pride.
 Headscarves were sometimes worn by Nation of Islam and other Black Muslim Movement members as an expression of black pride and a symbol of faith.
 Other women used scarves with African prints to cover their hair.

 Maxine Leeds Craig argues that all-black beauty pageants such as Miss Black America were institutionalized forms of black pride created in response to exclusion from white beauty pageants.